 |Violation||USAA avg. annual premium||Erie avg. annual premium|

 |At-fault accident (damage < $1,000)||$1,304||$893|

 Auto insurance companies use a driver's age to outline risk potential, assigning rates on a sliding scale.
 Insurance is usually most expensive for teen drivers — due to their inexperience — and more affordable for drivers aged 25 or older.
 Because each insurance company rates ages uniquely, it's wise to compare rates and find great coverage.

 As a general rule, teen drivers should choose Erie over USAA: the former's average annual rates are $626 less than the latter's..

-Aside from affordability, USAA and Erie both have pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Aside from finances, USAA and Erie each come with pros and cons, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
 Be sure to shop around before settling on an option.